a bowl of pumpkin salad.

 I know you are going to love this roasted pumpkin salad.
 Honestly, it is one of those easy keto side recipes that really impresses.

-I love a recipe that has minimal steps and this one only has 4 steps to create an amazing keto salad perfect for any day of the week.
+I love a recipe with minimal steps and this one only has 4 steps to create an amazing keto salad, perfect for any day of the week.

 Why we Love this recipe